captionpoint/captionpoint-plays/!archives/PASSION.md

 ---

-“These past two days since you have left, since we were together, have been…a revelation.
+“These past two days since you have left, since we were together, have been… a revelation.

 ---